 8-1.
 Provide summary descriptions of administration, teachers, and other staff to be hired at the new school.

-All employees of the charter school shall be employees of Beehive, an equal employment opportunity employer.
+All employees of the charter school shall be employees of Beehive Science & Technology Academy, an equal employment opportunity employer.
 Unlawful discrimination or harassment based on race, color, religion, sex, gender identity, pregnancy, national origin, ancestry, citizenship, age, marital status, physical disability, mental disability, medical condition, sexual orientation, genetic information, or any other characteristic protected by state or federal law is strictly prohibited.

-Beehive Academy Satellite Project Employee Plan
+Beehive Science & Technology Academy Satellite Project Employee Plan

 Our new satellite elementary school will be staffed similar to our current school consisting of (phased in as student population grows):